 Professor of Politics and Peace Studies

-Ron received his BA in History and Political Science/International Studies from George Fox University, an MPA from Drake University, and a JD from the University of Michigan.
-After three years, he left the practice of law to pursue two callings - teaching and promoting Christian peacemaking at all levels, from interpersonal conflict to international conflict.
+Ron received his BA in history and political science/international studies from George Fox University, an MPA from Drake University, and a JD from the University of Michigan.
+After three years, he left the practice of law to pursue two callings: teaching and promoting Christian peacemaking at all levels, from interpersonal conflict to international conflict.

-Ron’s most recent solo publication, Loving without Giving In: Christian Responses to Terrorism and Tyranny (Cascadia Press, 2004), analyzes Scripture as well as the best thinking of peace scholars to suggest ways for believers to respond to the challenges they face after 9-11.
-He also collaborated with others to co-author When The Rain Returns: Toward Justice and Reconciliation in Israel and Palestine (AFSC, 2005), a study highlighting Quaker responses to the Israeli-Palestinian conflict, and has completed writing Pacifist Under Pressure, a book explaining the moral dilemmas of pacifism, currently awaiting publication.
+Ron’s book, Loving Without Giving In: Christian Responses to Terrorism and Tyranny (Cascadia Press, 2004), analyzes Scripture as well as the best thinking of peace scholars to suggest ways for believers to respond to the challenges they face after 9/11.
+He also collaborated with others to coauthor When The Rain Returns: Toward Justice and Reconciliation in Israel and Palestine (AFSC, 2005), a study highlighting Quaker responses to the Israeli-Palestinian conflict.
+He has completed writing Pacifism Under Pressure, a book explaining the moral dilemmas of pacifism, currently awaiting publication.
 In 2012, Ron wrote a business law textbook for use in his own class, having done similar writing for the senior liberal arts capstone course.